Slack Integration Guide | PagerDuty

 In PagerDuty:

-- Slack Connection Management: Once your PagerDuty account has been mapped to your Slack workspace (see above) Team Managers, Admins and Account Owners can add a Slack channel connection to a PagerDuty service.
+Slack Connection Management: Once your PagerDuty account has been mapped to your Slack workspace (see the previous section) Team Managers, Admins and Account Owners can configure channels for a PagerDuty service.

-- Using the Integration: In order for users to be able to perform PagerDuty actions from within Slack or create new channel connections on the PagerDuty side, users must first link their PagerDuty and Slack user accounts.
+Using the Integration: For users to be able to perform PagerDuty actions from within Slack or create new channel connections on the PagerDuty side, users must first link their PagerDuty and Slack user accounts.
 Actions such as acknowledging, resolving, viewing incident details, adding a note, escalating or running an Incident Workflow follow the PagerDuty user permissions for each action.

 - Slack users without PagerDuty licenses can create incidents through either unlinked user access or a Slack workflow.